 Another post which slipped through the internet less net, but which I actually wrote on Monday 29th June.

-5.15 and as I sit by the Lion Camp infinity pool overlooking the vast almost dry river bed I already have been offerimageed, and happily accepted, a ‘sundowner’.
+5.15 and as I sit by the Lion Camp infinity pool overlooking the vast almost dry river bed I already have been offered, and happily accepted, a ‘sundowner’.
 John is away on a game drive with Paul our guide, hoping amongst other things to see Fish Eagles fishing.

 The sun is indeed going down, leaving a wonderful almost violet tinge to everything.
 An elephant has just strolled past.
 Now all I can see is herds of Puku – a small Zambia deer – and flocks of Guinea Fowl.